aulasneo/panorama-elt/README.md

 - create the Athena workgroup to keep the queries isolated from other projects
   - set the 'Query result location' to the bucket created for this workgroup

+See the _first run_ section bellow to complete the datalake setup.

 ## Configuration